rsdoiel/mkpage/docs/titleline.md

+# titleline

-# USAGE
+## USAGE

-    byline [OPTIONS]
+    titleline [OPTIONS]

 ## SYNOPSIS

-byline extracts a byline from a Markdown file.
+titleline extracts the first title line from a Markdown file.
 By default it reads from standard in and writes to standard out but can read/write to specific files using an option.

 ## OPTIONS

 ```
-	-b	set byline regexp
-	-byline	set byline regexp
 	-h	display help
 	-help	display help
 	-i	input filename